SebastianMacaluso/ClusterTrellis/README.md

 ##### Fig. 1: Schematic representation of a hierarchical clustering.
 H denotes the latent state and X the dataset.

-## Publications

-A more detailed description of this work and implementations to other areas such as genomics can be found in our papers [`Data Structures & Algorithms for Exact Inference in Hierarchical Clustering`](https://arxiv.org/abs/2002.11661) and [`Exact Inference on Hierarchical Clustering in Particle Physics and Cancer Genomics`](https://ml4physicalsciences.github.io/2020/files/NeurIPS_ML4PS_2020_70.pdf).

 ## Data Structure